TrailBlazer: Trajectory Control for Diffusion-Based Video Generation: Method

-The last row of \FigRef{fig:mot} presents the visualization of cross-frame temporal attention maps, denoted as \TAttnCross, illustrating the attention between the first frame and subsequent frames in the video.
+The right in the second row of \FigRef{fig:mot} presents the visualization of cross-frame temporal attention maps, denoted as \TAttnCross, illustrating the attention between the first frame and subsequent frames in the video.
 As the distance between frames increases, the attention becomes less correlated in the subject area and becomes more correlated in the background area.
-This observation aligns with the reconstructed video shown in the first row, where the background remains nearly static while the astronaut's motion varies frame by frame.
+This observation aligns with the reconstructed video shown in the left of the first row, where the background remains nearly static while the astronaut's position varies frame by frame.
 We will consider the temporal attention in detail in \SecRef{ssec:tattn}.